swaptacular/swpt_accounts/protocol.rst

    identifies the account. [#account-id]_ An empty string indicates that the account does not have an identity yet.
-   [#missing-identity]_ Once the account have got an identity, the identity SHOULD NOT be changed until the account is removed from the server's database.
+   [#missing-identity]_ Once the account have got an identity, the identity MUST NOT be changed until the account is removed from the server's database.

 debtor_info_iri : string